combes-group/hugo-research-group-site/content/contact/contact.md

 design:
   columns: '1'
 ---
-Directions to my office.
-My office is ECOT 357.
+**Directions to my office.** My office is ECOT 357.
 Enter the building, turn left and take the elevator to the third floor.

-Generally, I'd prefer to communicate in person or over the phone.
+**Communication.** Generally, I'd prefer to communicate in person or over the phone.
 Email is the worst.